YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 In some patients, surgery may even need to be postponed if the scalp condition, donor quality, or hair loss pattern is not suitable.
 This is disappointing for a patient who already arranged travel, but it is still better than performing a surgery that should not be done.

-For me, the purpose of the final examination is not to protect the first estimate.
+The purpose of the final examination is not to protect the first estimate.
 It is to protect the patient.

-A good plan should be flexible enough to change when the real scalp gives better information than the photos.
+A careful plan should be flexible enough to change when the real scalp gives better information than the photos.
 A clinic that refuses to adjust the plan after seeing better evidence is not being consistent.
 It may simply be protecting the sale.

-When is it wiser to wait for an in person assessment?
+When is it wiser to wait for an in-person assessment?

 It is wiser to wait when the plan depends on details that photos cannot show clearly.
 This includes weak donor area, possible diffuse thinning, young age, unstable hair loss, previous surgery, scar tissue, scalp disease, unrealistic hairline requests, or advanced baldness where graft distribution must be very strategic.